ozekisms/r-send-sms-http-rest-ozeki/README.md

 library(Ozeki.Libs.Rest)
 ```

-First of all you have to create a configuration file by usign the Configuration class of the Ozeki.Libs.Rest library:
+First of all you have to create a configuration file by using the Configuration class of the Ozeki.Libs.Rest library:

 ```r
 configuration <- Ozeki.Libs.Rest::Configuration$new(